 Layers is the key.
 Warm undergarments to start, then say a shirt, jersey, and jacket.
 Extras include scarf, beanie and gloves.
 Good walking or snow boots are a must…nothing worse than wet feet after playing in the snow.

 Eye protection is essential – make sure you have good quality glasses or goggles and always use sunscreen – the UV rays are harsh – they reflect off the snow and can cause skin damage where you least expect it.

 It can also get quite warm some days, especially from September onwards.

 Snowscene has a great range of rental clothing and boots – perfect for your sightseeing or playing trip to the mountain.

 Saturdays are always overcrowded!
 Why not plan for a Sunday trip?
 It seems everyone wants to go up to Mt Ruapehu on a Saturday for reasons unknown!
 Sunday is always less crowded and a better snow experience.

 Even better – do your skiing, boarding and sightseeing etc midweek.
-Much less crowds and no need to book a carpark.
-You still need to be prepared for adverse road conditions, but way less stress, and you also get cheaper ski passes.
+Much less crowds AND lift passes are cheaper!
+You still need to be prepared for adverse road conditions, but way less stress.

 Comments will be approved before showing up.